papis/papis/doc/source/library_structure.rst

 is the ``info.yaml`` file.

 Every subfolder that has an ``info.yaml`` file in it is a valid Papis document.
-As an example let us consider the following library
+As an example let us consider the following library:

 ::